 Munich Re has joined industry peers in changing how they underwrite or invest, in support of net zero goals.

 In a statement, the reinsurance giant said: “As an environmentally conscientious business, Munich Re aims to play its part in meeting the targets of the Paris Climate Agreement.
-The group has therefore set itself ambitious decarbonization targets for its investments, its (re)insurance transactions, and its own business operations.”
+The group has therefore set itself ambitious decarbonisation targets for its investments, its (re)insurance transactions, and its own business operations.”

 According to Munich Re, come April next year, it will stop investing in or insuring contracts or projects exclusively covering the planning, financing, construction, or operation of new oil & gas fields with no prior production as of the end of 2022; new oil-related midstream infrastructure that have not yet been under construction or operation as of December 31; and new oil-fired power plants under the same timeframe condition.